Magnetic phases of electron-doped infinite-layer Sr$_{1-x}$La$_x$CuO$_2$ from first-principles density functional calculations: Computational Methods

-\section{Computational methods}
+\section{Computational Methods}

 Generally, we follow the preceding SCAN studies for cuprates \cite{furness2018,Lane2018,zhang2020,Nokelainen2020,Tatan2022}.
 Calculations are performed with the pseudopotential projector augmented-wave (PAW) method \cite{Kresse1999} implemented in the Vienna ab initio simulation package (VASP) \cite{Kresse1993,Kresse1996} with an energy cutoff of 550 eV for the plane-wave basis set.
 Exchange–correlation effects are treated using the SCAN meta-GGA scheme \cite{Sun2015}.
 Structures are optimized using blocked-Davidson and preconditioned conjugate gradient algorithms with an atomic force threshold of 0.01 eV/\textup{\AA} and a total energy threshold of $10^{-5}$ eV. $\Gamma$-centered k-point mesh with spacing of 0.12 \AA$^{-1}$ is used for structure optimizations.
 We tighten the energy threshold to $10^{-8}$ eV and utilize denser k-point meshes (0.08 \AA$^{-1}$ or less) in total energy and density of states calculations using the tetrahedron method with Bl\"ochl corrections \cite{Blochl1994}.
 Most of the calculations are performed in collinear mode.
-For comparison with the AMR results \cite{Jovanovic2010,Jovanovic2021}, non-collinear calculations that consider spin-orbit coupling effects are performed at $x=0$ and $x=0.125$ to compute the magnetic anisotropy energy (MAE), defined as:
+For comparison with the AMR results \cite{Jovanovic2010,Jovanovic2021}, noncollinear calculations that consider spin-orbit coupling effects are performed at $x=0$ and $x=0.125$ to compute the magnetic anisotropy energy (MAE), defined as:

-where $E_{xyz}$ and $ E_c$ are, respectively, the total energies calculated with magnetic moments on copper sites aligned along a direction shown by $[xyz]$ and along the $c$-axis in the coordinate system depicted in Figure \ref{FIG:1}.
-To match with Ref. \cite{Jovanovic2010,Jovanovic2021}, we consider MAE calculations for AFM alignments along the lines connecting Cu-O-Cu atoms (i.e., $[xyz] = [100]$) and Cu-Cu atoms (i.e., $[xyz] = [110]$) in the CuO$_2$ plane, respectively.
+where $E_{xyz}$ and $ E_c$ are, respectively, the total energies calculated with magnetic moments on copper sites aligned along a direction shown by $[xyz]$ and along the $c$-axis in the coordinate system depicted in Fig. \ref{FIG:1}.
+To match with Refs. \cite{Jovanovic2010,Jovanovic2021}, we consider MAE calculations for AFM alignments along either side of the CuO$_2$ plane (Cu-O-Cu line) and along the face diagonal of the CuO$_2$ plane (Cu-Cu line), respectively.
 Electron doping is achieved by substituting trivalent La on divalent Sr sites using the supercell method.